-Good jobs foster mental health whereas poor jobs cause distress (Loscocco and Roschelle, 1991).
-Good jobs usually provide substantive complexity, challenge, feedback, variety and autonomy.
+Good jobs foster mental health whereas poor jobs cause distress (Loscocco & Roschelle, 1991).
+Good jobs usually provide substantive complexity, challenge, feedback, variety, and autonomy.
 Jobs are even better in this regard if they include significant tasks with which workers can identity.
-In contrast, poor jobs involve excessive workload or responsibility, role ambiguity, forced overtime, conflicting roles, tasks more complex than ability and the lack of control over job demands.
-The context in which work is performed also influences mental health.
+In contrast, poor jobs involve excessive workload or responsibility, role ambiguity, forced overtime, conflicting roles, tasks more complex than ability, and lack of control over job demands.
+Of course the context in which work is performed also influences mental health.
 Poor working conditions caused by noise and noxious stimuli cause distress.
-As jobs are being redesigned to emphasize process over content, public policy has an opportunity to reinforce the importance of including intrinsic rewards in new jobs.
-If particular jobs cannot be redesigned to promote health, then policy can encourage employers to provide workers with training in coping with occupational stress.
+As jobs are being redesigned to emphasize process over content, public policy has an opportunity to reinforce the importance of including intrinsic rewards and importance into new jobs.
+If particular jobs cannot be redesigned to promote health, then employers can be prodded to provide workers with training in coping with occupational stress.

 12. Workers can learn to cope more effectively with occupational stress.

-Stressors include the dimensions of poor jobs noted previously: role overload, insufficient resources to do the tasks, excessive responsibility and noxious physical environment.
+Stressors include the dimensions of poor jobs noted previously-- role overload, insufficient resources do the tasks, excessive responsibility, and noxious physical environment.
 These elements cause stress, but how much of the occupational stress becomes personal strain depends on a worker's coping resources.
-Workers experience less strain if they cope with stress by recreation, self-care, social support and rational problem solving.
-These four types of coping behaviours have direct effects on strain, but they do not have a direct link to job satisfaction (Fogarty et al., in press).
-Public policy can encourage employers and career specialists to increase their efforts at teaching these common sense, and empirically validated, coping techniques.
+Workers experience less strain if they cope with stress by recreation, self-care, social support, and rational problem solving.
+These four types of coping behaviors have direct effects on strain, but they do not have direct link to job satisfaction (Fogarty et.al, 1999).
+Public policy can encourage employers and career specialists to increase their efforts at teaching these commonsense and empirically-validated coping techniques.